frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 *Code Fragment 1 - Recursive Fibonacci Function for the nth Term*{: class="legend"}

-In Example 1, the `fibonacci` function calls itself to calculate the preceding terms of the Fibonacci Sequence.
+In Code Fragment 1, the `fibonacci` function calls itself to calculate the preceding terms of the Fibonacci Sequence.
 Note that for each desired value, we have to go through all the others.
 This is an example of correct and straightforward recursion and, in this specific case, very efficient.
-We will look at this efficiency issue more carefully later.
+This implementation is clear and mirrors the mathematical definition of the Fibonacci sequence.
+However, it has some efficiency issues for larger values of $n$.
+Let's take a look at this efficiency issue more carefully later.

 #### Calculate the Number of Recursive Calls